moe210/incident-response-data-exfiltration/README.md

 ## Conclusion

-The investigation identified a simulated compromise involving unauthorized access, privilege escalation, suspicious PowerShell activity, and suspected data exfiltration from a finance workstation.
+The investigation identified a simulated compromise involving unauthorized access, privilege escalation, suspicious PowerShell activity, and suspected exfiltration of sensitive financial data from a finance workstation.